siderolabs/talos/docs/content/guides/getting_started.md

     weight: 1
 ---

-The quickest way to get started with Talos is to test out the local docker setup.
-This will bring up a 3 master, 1 worker node environment.
+The quickest way to get started with Talos is to run a small cluster in a local Docker-based environment on your laptop or workstation.
+The default test cluster will consist of 3 master nodes, and 1 worker node.
+This configuration will be sufficient for experimentation and development.

 ## Environment

-Before we get started, you'll want to make sure you have docker installed and running as well as the most recent `osctl` release.
-This can be found on the [Talos Releases](https://github.com/talos-systems/talos/releases) page.
+To run the Talos test environment, you will need to make sure you have Docker installed and running, as well as the most recent `osctl` release, which can be found on the [Talos Releases](https://github.com/talos-systems/talos/releases) page.
+Download the appropriate binary for your system: ``osctl-darwin-amd64`` for MacOS, and ``osctl-linux-amd64`` for Linux.

 ## Bring up the Docker Environment